What is RSE?

 partnership and services.

-This ensures that what students are taught in the classroom, is reinforced in the wider school environment and connects with families, caregivers and the local community.
+Focusing on these key domains ensures that what students are taught in the classroom is reinforced in the wider school environment and connects with families, caregivers and the local community.

 The role of community

-Young people will connect and interact with with lots of community groups as they age.
+Most young people will connect and interact with a diverse range of community groups over their lifetime.
 This could include religious groups, cultural groups, sporting clubs and youth groups.
-They may also be connected with other young people in their local area in lots of other ways.
-Young people from particular sub-populations (e.g. someone who is Aboriginal or Torres Strait Islander, LGBTIQA+, CaLD, or living with a disability) may also form connections with each other.
-It is also common for young people to make many online connections with others.
+They may also be connected with other young people in their local area, who share similar interests or identities.
+It can also be common for young people to make online connections with others.